Best Beginner Telescope

 The Beginner’s Guide to Choosing a Telescope

 Thinking of getting your very first telescope?
 It can be overwhelming when you first start searching because there are so many to choose from.
 It’s so easy to get caught up in the excitement of a new telescope that you might not stop to think about how practical it will be for your lifestyle.
-But if you arm yourself with a basic understanding of different telescope sizes, types, and mounts, it will be much easier to pick a telescope in your price range that you will get the most use out of.
+But if you arm yourself with a basic understanding of different telescope sizes, types, and mounts, it will be much easier to pick a telescope for beginner in your price range that you will get the most use out of.

 To make that choice easier, we advise you pay attention to only a few important factors that suit your needs and budget.
 They are: